powa-team/powa/docs/index.rst

 statistics on multiple PostgreSQL instances from various :ref:`stat_extensions`.

-Depending on your needs, you can either use the provided `background worker`_ (requires a PostgreSQL restart, and more suited for single-instance setups), or the provided :ref:`powa_collector` daemon (does not require a PostgreSQL restart, can gather performance metrics from multiple instances, including standby).
+Depending on your needs, you can choose different approach to setup powa.

+For most people, the preferred approach is to use the provided :ref:`powa_collector` daemon to collect the metrics from one or multiple **remote** servers, and store them on a single (and usually dedicated) repository server.
+This is called the "remote mode",  It does not require any PostgreSQL restart, and can gather performance metrics from multiple instances - including standby server.

+The other approach is called the "local mode".
+It's a self-contained solution that relies on a provided and optional `background worker`_, which requires a PostgreSQL restart to enable it, and more suited for a single-instance setup only.

-This includes support for various **stat extensions**:
+In both cases, PoWA will include support for various **stat extensions**:

 * :ref:`pg_stat_statements_doc`, providing data about queries being executed
 * :ref:`pg_qualstats`, providing data about predicates, or where clauses